 The US Supreme Court is fascinating.
 It has an almost mythological quality, with nine wise people passing their judgment wearing special robes.
-Knowledge about its functioning is not bland and faceless, it is highly personal, with the histories and personalities of each of The Nine being highly important.
-They are appointed for life, unlike a state official, but like a king or pope.
-I especially love how some of the names of seminal court cases have poetically fitting names, even though they are just based on the names of the involved parties.
-For example, Brown v.
-Board of Education is a ruling about racial segregation in school (featuring the African American girl Linda Carol Brown).
-Even better is Loving v Virginia in which the love of an interracial couple triumphed over the oppressiveness of the state of Virginia.
+Knowledge about its functioning is not bland and faceless; it is highly personal, with the histories and personalities of each of The Nine being highly important.

 In most countries there is not so much hubbub over the supreme court, and rarely do citizens even know anything about it.
-This is clearly different in the US; take for example the Kavanaugh hearings, or the current widespread debate about the replacement of Ruth Bader Ginsburg.
+This is clearly different in the US.
 Why is this?
-I posit that it is because the US Supreme Court has taken on a role as effectual lawmakers, which means that enormous power now resides with these 9 non-democratically elected elders.
-Furthermore, I posit that this is obvious from just a cursory glance of the seminal court cases.
+I posit that it is because the US Supreme Court has taken on a role as effectual lawmakers.
+In other western countries their Supreme Courts mainly interpret the law, while in US the Supreme Court decides the law.
+This means that enormous power now resides with these nine non-democratically elected elders.

 The easiest way to see this is by examining the Due Process Clause:

 No person shall … be deprived of life, liberty, or property, without due process of law.